ShinsukeSakai0321/PyMLCA/README.md

  Visiting Professor, Yokohama National University, Japan

  ### Overview
-This package MLArel provides the function for general-purpose matrix-based LCA analysis and LCA based on reliability design.
+The package MLArel provides the function for general-purpose matrix-based LCA analysis and LCA based on reliability design.
 Algorithm for sensitivity analysis using perturbation method is based on the theory shown by Sakai and Yokoyama[1].
 Should any required packages be missing during execution, please install them accordingly.

 [1][Shinsuke Sakai and Koji Yokoyama.
 Formulation of sensitivity analysis in life cycle assessment using a perturbation method.
 Clean technologies and environmental policy, Vol. 4, No. 2, pp. 72–78, 2002.](https://link.springer.com/article/10.1007/s10098-002-0150-2)